ImmunityBio Inc. (IBRX)'s price-to-cash and price-to-free cash flow ratios - The Dwinnex

-The price of ImmunityBio Inc. (NASDAQ: IBRX) closed at $2.49 in the last session, down -1.97% from day before closing price of $2.54.
-In other words, the price has decreased by -$0.0500 from its previous closing price.
-On the day, 2561697 shares were traded.
-IBRX stock price reached its highest trading level at $2.7400 during the session, while it also had its lowest trading level at $2.3700.
+As of close of business last night, ImmunityBio Inc.’s stock clocked out at $2.77, down -5.78% from its previous closing price of $2.94.
+In other words, the price has decreased by -$0.1700 from its previous closing price.
+On the day, 2680299 shares were traded.
+IBRX stock price reached its highest trading level at $3.0699 during the session, while it also had its lowest trading level at $2.7200.

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now